-It may only be February, but it’s never too early to start applying for summer internships.
+It’s February and while summer is several months away, the time to start applying for summer internships is now.
 You want to get ahead of everyone else by submitting your application for consideration, especially for those coveted positions in the hottest companies.
 Here are some tips for applying for a summer internship abroad.

 Actually winter is late by internship application standards; ideally, you want to start applying in the fall the year before the internship is to start.
 Technically you have now until late May to get your applications in, but keep in mind companies are inundated with the most applications between late February and early April, according to Internships.com.

 Overseas companies, government agencies, engineers, banks and defense contractors usually require early deadlines because they have to have time to perform background checks on candidates.
 For summer internships abroad, early deadlines are key because you’re typically working with a third-party program that acts as a middleman between applicant and company.
 Now is also the time to ask about financial aid.
 Spending your summer abroad as an intern can be quite expensive.
 You won’t be making much money – if any at all – and you have to consider the cost of living, room and board, food, etc.